Patrik Gunnarsson: Personal life

 Patrik is the son of retired goalkeeper Gunnar Sigurðsson.
 He is a Breiðablik and Manchester United supporter.
-In May 2022, a scandal erupted In Norway, when a video published by Stavanger Aftenblad showed Gunnarsson reducing his goal size, by literally moving the goalposts 15–20 centimetres inwards, after the referee's inspection, but prior to kickoff, in home games during the early months of the 2022 season.
+In May 2022, a scandal erupted In Norway, when a video published by Stavanger Aftenblad showed Gunnarsson reducing the size of his goal, by literally moving the goalposts 15–20 centimetres inwards, after the referee's inspection, but prior to kick-off, in home matches during the early months of the 2022 season.